 The Indenture does not limit our ability to incur additional indebtedness and other obligations, including indebtedness and other obligations that rank senior to or pari passu with the notes.
-On an as adjusted basis after giving effect to this offering, the concurrent subordinated notes offering and the application of the net proceeds therefrom, at September 30, 2017, the principal amount of direct long-term indebtedness (including current maturities) of Enterprise that would be pari passu with the notes totaled approximately \$ billion and the principal amount of direct short-term indebtedness of billion.
+On an as adjusted basis after giving effect to (i) the redemption in August 2018 of all of the \$521.1 million outstanding principal amount of Enterprise's Junior Subordinated Notes A using proceeds from the issuance of short-term notes under our commercial paper program and (ii) this senior notes offering and the application of the net proceeds therefrom, at June 30, 2018, the principal amount of direct long-term indebtedness (including current maturities) of Enterprise that would be pari passu with the notes totaled approximately \$ billion and the principal amount of direct short-term indebtedness of Enterprise that would be pari passu with the notes totaled approximately \$ billion.
 As discussed below, the notes will also be effectively subordinated to all of our subsidiaries' and unconsolidated affiliates' existing and future indebtedness and other obligations, other than any subsidiaries that may guarantee the notes in the future.
-At September 30, 2017, indebtedness of our consolidated subsidiaries totaled \$14.9 million and that of our unconsolidated affiliates totaled \$52.2 million.
+At June 30, 2018, indebtedness of our consolidated subsidiaries totaled \$14.6 million and that of our unconsolidated affiliates totaled \$45.9 million.

-Enterprise Parent's guarantee of the notes is pari passu with all of its other senior indebtedness.
+Enterprise Parent's quarantee of the notes is pari passu with all of its other senior indebtedness.